 Professor Anthony ELLIOTT is Dean of External Engagement at the University of South Australia, where he is Research Professor of Sociology and Executive Director of the Hawke EU Centre.
 He is Global Professor (Visiting) of Sociology at Keio University, Japan and Visiting Professor of Sociology at University College Dublin, Ireland.
 Internationally acclaimed for his research on identity studies, he has developed an original account of how globalisation and the mobility revolution are transforming the contemporary world.
 He is author and editor of some 40 books – which have been translated in 17 languages.

-Dr Eric L. HSU is Lecturer in Sociology at the School of Creative Industries at the University of South Australia.
-His primary research interests are located in the sociology of sleep, disasters research, and in the sociological study of time, especially on the issue of social acceleration.
-In addition to co--editing The Consequences of Global Disasters (Routledge, 2016) with Anthony Elliott, he is editor most recently of Sleep: Critical Concepts in Sociology (Routledge, 2017).
+Dr Eric L. Hsu is a Lecturer in Sociology at the School of Creative Industries at the University of South Australia, where he also serves as Research Director of the Hawke EU Centre’s research platform on ‘Industry 4.0, Robotics, and Artificial Intelligence’.
+Dr Hsu holds expertise in the sociology of sleep, the sociology of time, the social analysis of automation and robotics, and the social theory of disasters and globalization.
+In addition to co-editing The Consequences of Global Disasters (Routledge, 2016) with Anthony Elliott, he is editor most recently of Sleep: Critical Concepts in Sociology (Routledge, 2017).
+An article of his appearing in the flagship journal of the British Sociological Association has been shortlisted for the SAGE Prize for Innovation and Excellence.
 More information about his work can be found on his website: www.ericlhsu.com